Lydiaade/Finance-App/fm-backend/README.md

 ## How to start backend
 1. Ensure docker is running
-2. Run the docker compose file, to load the database `docker-compose up`
+2. Run the docker compose file, to load the database and do so in the background `docker-compose up -d`
 3. Run the FinanceManagerApplication file